When and how should I feed my fish?

 There are many good quality pond fish foods now available.
 Floating foods are generally the most appropriate.
 Pelleted foods tend to be more dense than stick foods, and less volume needs to be fed.
 Pick a pellet size appropriate to the size of fish in the pond, erring towards the smaller size if in doubt.
 Restrict the feeding of the highest protein (“Growth”) foods to the summer months.
 Only buy what you can use within three months, and keep containers sealed, cool, and dry.
 Just like breakfast cereal, fish food starts to become stale once the pack is opened.
 Flake-type foods are ideal for baby fish, but can result in more waste and mess when fed to larger fish.

 When on holiday

 If you are away for a weekend, fish will not starve as they can browse on natural foods in the pond.

 (* N.B.
 Sturgeon and Sterlets are unlike other pondfish, and not suited to smaller ponds.
-They need specialist higher protein, higher oil content diets and will feed even at low temperatures.
+They need specialist higher protein, higher oil-content diets, prefer sinking foods, and will feed even at low temperatures.
 They should continue to be fed in all but the coldest weather.
 Seek advice from specialist suppliers.)